nicduo000/final_project_b/README.md

 # final_project_b
-to run the game put the image files under the
+To run the game:
+Put the image files under the directory /home/pi/p4/graphics/(and then the image name example: mario.png) Use the python3 game.py to run the code in the shell